top of page

 COMMUNICATION

-A Language of the Senses
+Reflexive Communication: A Language of the Senses

 The Science Beneath the Poetry

-We are all wired for it.
+We are all wired for forms of multisensory integration.

 Listening as Co-Play and Co-Creation

-This is co-play: a spontaneous duet of listening and responding, where meaning arises through mutual discovery rather than design.
-Synesthetic Communication takes this loop seriously.
-It treats communication as a form of music composed in real time — each voice distinct, yet inseparable from the others, resonating in a rhythm that belongs to neither one alone but to the space between.
+Reflexive Communication takes this loop seriously.
+It treats communication as a form of music composed in real time—each voice distinct, yet inseparable from the others, resonating in a rhythm that belongs not to one person alone, but to the space between.

 The Playful Nature of Sensing